aztrimble/Kanaloa/README.md

 # Kanaloa
 This is the official Github for team Kanaloa.
 Our main website can be found [here](http://rip.eng.hawaii.edu/research/unmanned-x-systems/).

 Do not commit edits to the Master branch **until they have been fully vetted in hardware**!
+And approved by Dr. Trimble or the appropriate graduate student mentor.

 ## 1. Directory Listing
  - `Documentation`: tutorials, primer documents, and detailed notes on specific topics.